technology-toolbox/website/content/blog/jjameson/2012/01/22/building-technologytoolbox-com-part-14.md

 Isn't someone supposed to be monitoring that?").

-Many errors are avoidable, but you will inevitably encounter some situations where the best thing your site can do is cough up a decent " [mea maxima culpa](http://en.wikipedia.org/wiki/Mea_culpa)" message and try to avoid showing users the infamous Yellow Page of Death.
+Many errors are avoidable, but you will inevitably encounter some situations where the best thing your site can do is cough up a decent "[mea maxima culpa](http://en.wikipedia.org/wiki/Mea_culpa)" message and try to avoid showing users the infamous Yellow Page of Death.

 Last year, I blogged my recommendations for